Nearables

-Nearables (also nearable technology) are a type of smart object.
-They are everyday items which have small, wireless computing devices attached to them.
+Nearables (also nearable technology) is a term for a type of smart object, invented by Estimote Inc. The term is used to describe everyday items that have small, wireless computing devices attached to them.
 These devices can be equipped with a variety of sensors and work as transmitters to broadcast digital data through a variety of methods, but they usually use the Bluetooth Smart protocol.
-Due to this, these objects are able to provide mobile devices in range with information about their location, state and immediate surroundings.
-The word 'nearables' is a reference to wearable technology – electronic devices worn as part of clothing or jewellery.
+These objects provide mobile devices within their range with information about their location, state, and immediate surroundings.
+The word 'nearables' is a reference to wearable technology – electronic devices worn as part of clothing or jewelry.

-The term 'nearables' was first introduced by Estimote Inc. in 2014 as part of a marketing campaign associated with a product launch of next generation of Bluetooth Smart beacons.
+The term 'nearables' was first introduced by Estimote Inc. in 2014 as part of a marketing campaign associated with a product launch of the next generation of Bluetooth Smart beacons.

-Using the language of Estimote, 'nearables' were an implementation of the iBeacon standard that additionally provided orientation, temperature, and motion information – enabling new functionality for Internet of Things applications.
+Using the language of Estimote, 'nearables' were an implementation of the iBeacon standard that provided orientation, temperature, and motion information – enabling functionality for Internet of Things applications.

 History

 Nearables are a further development of the Internet of Things (also referred to as Internet of Everything).
-It’s a vision of a wide, global network of interconnected devices, using the existing Internet infrastructure to provide advanced services beyond standard machine-to-machine communications.
-Although the term Internet of Things was coined by Kevin Ashton in 1999, the idea can be traced to late 1980s, when Mark Weiser introduced the idea of ubiquitous computing.
+This is a vision of a wide, global network of interconnected devices, using the existing Internet infrastructure to provide services beyond standard machine-to-machine communications.
+Although the term Internet of Things was coined by Kevin Ashton in 1999, the idea can be traced to the late 1980s, when Mark Weiser introduced the idea of ubiquitous computing.

-In 1990s location-based services started emerging, thanks to wide adoption of mobile phones and development of location and proximity-based technologies, such as GPS and RFID.
-This, in turn, led to first attempts at wireless proximity marketing in 2000s with early version of Bluetooth, NFC and Wi-Fi standards as predominant technologies.
-However, it was not until 2013, when Apple Inc. announced the iBeacon protocol for Bluetooth Smart-enabled devices, that the idea of creating smart objects by attaching wireless beacons to them really started gaining traction.
+Location-based services emerged in the 1990s with widespread adoption of mobile phones and development of location- and proximity-based technologies, such as GPS and RFID.
+This, in turn, led to first attempts at wireless proximity marketing in 2000s with early versions of Bluetooth, NFC and Wi-Fi standards as predominant technologies.
+However, it was not until 2013, when Apple Inc. announced the iBeacon protocol for Bluetooth Smart-enabled devices, that the idea of creating smart objects by attaching wireless beacons to them started gaining traction.

-In August 2014 Estimote Inc. launched Estimote Stickers: a new generation of small Bluetooth Smart-based beacons.
-The term ‘nearables’ was inspired by wearable computers which were gaining increasing popularity throughout 2013 and 2014 thanks to products like Pebble smartwatch and Google Glass.
-Originally, the nearables were described as smart, connected objects that broadcast data about their location, motion and temperature.
+In August 2014 Estimote Inc. launched Estimote Stickers, a new generation of small Bluetooth Smart-based beacons.
+The term ‘nearables’ was inspired by the wearable computers gaining increasing popularity in 2013 and 2014.
+Two such computers were the Pebble smartwatch and Google Glass.
+Originally, nearables were described as smart, connected objects that broadcast data about their location, motion and temperature.